Trump says Russia isn't targeting U.S., again contradicting intel community

 President Trump says Russia not still targeting USJul.18.201805:18

-The president did not answer a shouted question from reporters about whether he believed Putin's assertion that his country did not orchestrate a campaign to interfere in the 2016 election.
+The president did not answer a shouted question from reporters about whether he believed Russian Vladimir Putin's assertion that his country did not orchestrate a campaign to interfere in the 2016 election.

+After a full day of criticism of his remarks at a joint news conference with Putin, Trump said on Tuesday that he had "full faith and support" for America's intelligence community and its conclusion that Russia alone targeted America's elections.

 "Russian actors and others are exploring vulnerabilities in our critical infrastructure as well.
-DHS and FBI, in coordination with international partners, have detected Russian government actors targeting government and businesses in the energy, nuclear, water, aviation and critical manufacturing sectors," Coats said.
+DHS and FBI, in coordination with international partners, have detected Russian government actors targeting government and businesses in the energy, nuclear, water, aviation and critical manufacturing sectors," Coats said, referring to the Department of Homeland Security.

-Sen. Lindsey Graham, R-S.C., who serves on the Senate Judiciary Committee, swiftly reacted to Trump's claim, saying he believed the Russians are still making efforts to disrupt U.S. elections.
+Sen. Lindsey Graham, R-S.C., who is on the Senate Judiciary Committee, swiftly reacted to Trump's claim, saying he believed the Russians are still making efforts to disrupt U.S. elections.

-"A BIG discrepancy between President Trump’s statement and DNI Coates’ warning," Graham tweeted on Wednesday.
+"A BIG discrepancy between President Trump’s statement and DNI Coates’ warning," Graham tweeted on Wednesday, misspelling the intelligence director's name.
 "It’s imperative we get to the bottom of what is going on so we can be prepared to protect ourselves in advance of the 2018 elections.
 My personal view: the Russians are at again."

-Trump faced a wave of bipartisan criticism Monday after his joint press conference in Helsinki with Russian President Vladimir Putin, which came just days after special counsel Robert Mueller indicted 12 Russian intelligence officials for meddling in the election and provided a detailed account of their operations.
+Trump faced a wave of bipartisan criticism Monday after his news conference in Helsinki with Putin, which came just days after special counsel Robert Mueller indicted 12 Russian intelligence officials for meddling in the 2016 election and provided a detailed account of their operations.

-The president attempted to clean up his remarks on Tuesday stating that he misspoke when he said on Monday that he did not see why Russia would have meddled in the election, saying he meant to say he did not see any reason why it wouldn't have been Russia that interfered.
+The president attempted to clean up his remarks on Tuesday stating that he had misspoken when he said Monday that he did not see why Russia would have meddled in the election, saying he meant to say he did not see any reason why it wouldn't have been Russia that interfered.

 At the Monday press conference with Putin, Trump said about election meddling in 2016: "[Putin] just said it's not Russia.
 I will say this: I don't see any reason why it would be."